 Effective January 1, 2021, eligible employers include those that operated trade or business between January 1, 2021, and December 31, 2021, and experience either of the following:

 - A full or partial suspension of the operation of their trade or business during this period because of governmental orders limiting commerce, travel, or group meetings due to COVID-19.

 - A decline in gross receipts in a calendar quarter in 2021 where the gross receipts of that calendar quarter are less than 80% of the gross receipts in the same calendar quarter in 2019 (to be eligible based on a decline in gross receipts in 2020, the gross receipts were required to be less than 50%).

 Employers that did not exist in 2019 can use the corresponding quarter in 2020 to measure the decline in their gross receipts.
-In addition, for the first and second calendar quarters in 2021, employers may elect in a manner provided in future IRS guidance to measure the decline in their gross receipts using the immediately preceding calendar quarter (i.e., the fourth calendar quarter of 2020 and first calendar quarter of 2021, respectively) compared to the same calendar quarter in 2019.
+In addition, for all calendar quarters in 2021, employers may elect in a manner provided in future IRS guidance to measure the decline in their gross receipts using the immediately preceding calendar quarter (i.e., the fourth calendar quarter of 2020 and first calendar quarter of 2021, respectively) compared to the same calendar quarter in 2019.

-Eligible employers who need to access this relief as quickly as possible can get the ERC for the first two calendar quarters of 2021 before filing their employment tax returns by reducing employment tax deposits.
+Eligible employers can get the ERC for all of 2021 before filing their employment tax returns by reducing employment tax deposits.
 Small employers (i.e., employers with an average of 500 or fewer full-time employees in 2019) may request advance payment of the credit (subject to certain limits) on Form 7200, Advance Payment of Employer Credits Due to Covid-19, after reducing deposits.
-In 2021, advances are not available for employers larger than this.
+In 2021, advances are not available to employers that averaged 500 or more employees.